xsreality/covid19/README.md

 ## New Features

 1. Get latest zones information of all districts with `/zones`.
+2. Get latest numbers of all districts with `/district`.
-2. Testing data is included in every on-demand update if available.
+3. Testing data is included in every on-demand update if available.
 This includes tests done, positive, negative and positivity rate.
-3. District updates are included.
+4. District updates are included.
-4. All updates carry news sources (links to State Govt / ANI tweets).
+5. All updates carry news sources (links to State Govt / ANI tweets).
-5. Updates include `Doubling rate` based on previous day statistics.
+6. Updates include `Doubling rate` based on previous day statistics.
-6. New commands: `/today`, `/summary` and `/total`.
+7. New commands: `/today`, `/summary` and `/total`.
 See below for more details.
-7. Get charts ang graphs with command `/charts`
+8. Get charts ang graphs with command `/charts`

 Below is an example of an alert sent by the bot: